 Our daughter, Ashely Nicole, was born May 1st, 1984.
 We had her for nine days before she passed away.
 My husband and I were nineteen with a toddler at home.
 We had no clue what to do with such head-spinning, heartbreaking grief.

-And here we are forty years later and May is upon us.
-If you read my other posts, you’ll see I don’t shy away from talking about grief and heartbreak โฆ
+If you read my other stories, you’ll see I don’t shy away from grief and heartbreak …

-โฆ but today we celebrate.๐ฅณ
+… but today we celebrate.🥳

 Because not long ago, life got hard again.
 Really hard.
 For a while, I lost sight of the joy parts of my story.
-Maybe you’ve been there.

-A few days after Ashley Nicole died, a hospital chaplain gave us pins that say, โI Am loved.โ**ย Sometimes, I use my little pin to tell her story.
-How God wrapped usย in grace.
-How he patiently waited as we finally found our zig-zaggy way to him.
-How he gave us beauty for ashes.
-And still does.
+A few days after Ashley Nicole died, a hospital chaplain gave us pins that say, “I Am loved.”** Sometimes, I use my pin to tell her story.
+How God wrapped us in grace.
+How he patiently waited as we found our zig-zaggy way to him.
+How he gives beauty for ashes.
+Always.

 Click Here to Read “Grief & Joy Can Coexist?”